openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance after Installation {#use-case-6}

 The End-User installs a new Wallet and executes it.
 The Wallet offers the End-User a selection of the Credentials that the End-User may obtain from a Credential Issuer, e.g. a national identity Credential, a mobile driving license or a public transport ticket.
 The corresponding Credential Issuers (and their URLs) are pre-configured by the Wallet or follow some discovery processes that are out of scope for this specification.
-By clicking on one these options corresponding to the Credentials available for the issuance, the Issuance process starts with the flows supported by the Credential Issuer (Pre-Authorized Code flow or Auth Code flow).
+By clicking on one of these options corresponding to the Credentials available for the issuance, the Issuance process starts with the flows supported by the Credential Issuer (Pre-Authorized Code flow or Auth Code flow).

-Wallet Providers may also provide a market place where Issuers can register to be found for Wallet-initiated flows.
+Wallet Providers may also provide a marketplace where Issuers can register to be found for Wallet-initiated flows.

 # Document History